ChalitaCh/CMEECourseWork/README.md

 # My CMEE Coursework Repository 2021-2022

 This repository contains the coursework for my MSc CMEE at Imperial College London 2021-2022.
-The details of coursework and lecture note can be referred at https://mhasoba.github.io/TheMulQuaBio/intro.html.
+The details of coursework and lecture note can be referred [here](https://mhasoba.github.io/TheMulQuaBio/intro.html).

 ## Environment and softwares